Reachability Oracles for Directed Transmission Graphs: Conclusion

 Transmission graphs constitute a natural class of directed graphs for which non-trivial reachability oracles can be constructed.
 As mentioned in the introduction, it seems to be a very challenging open problem to obtain similar results for general directed graphs.
 We believe that our results only scratch the surface of the possibilities offered by transmission graphs, and several interesting open problems remain.

-All our results depend on the radius ratio $\Psi$ and the major question is whether this dependency can be avoided.
+All our results on 2-dimensional transmission graphs depend on the radius ratio $\Psi$.
+Whether this dependency can be avoided is a major open question.
 Our most efficient reachability oracle is for $\Psi < \sqrt{3}$.
-In this case the reachability of a transmission graph with $n$ vertices can be represented by a planar graph with $O(n)$ vertices.
-However, it is not clear to us that the bound of $\sqrt{3}$ is tight.
-Can we obtain a similar result for, say, $\Psi = 100$?
-Or is there even a way to represent \emph{any} transmission graph, regardless of $\Psi$, by a planar graph with $o(n^{2})$ vertices?
-This would immediately imply a non-trivial reachability oracles for all ranges of $\Psi$.
+In this case the reachability relation in a transmission graph with $n$ vertices can be represented by the reachability relation in a planar graph with $O(n)$ vertices.
+However, it is not clear to us that the upper bound of $\sqrt{3}$ in this result is tight.
+Can we obtain a similar construction for, say, $\Psi = 100$?
+Is there a way to represent the reachability relation in \emph{any} transmission graph, regardless of $\Psi$, by the reachability relation in a planar graph with $o(n^{2})$ vertices?
+This would immediately imply a non-trivial reachability oracle for any value of $\Psi$.

-Conversely, it would be interesting to see if we can represent the reachability of arbitrary directed graphs using transmission graphs.
-If this is possible, the relevant questions are how many vertices the transmission must have, what the required radius ratio is, and how fast it can be computed.
-A representation that achieves both few vertices and low radius ratio would lead to efficient reachability oracles for general directed graphs.
+Conversely, it is interesting to see if we can represent the reachability relation of an arbitrary directed graph using a transmission graph.
+If this is possible, the relevant questions are how many vertices such a transmission graph must have, what is the required radius ratio, and how fast can we compute it.
+A representation with not too many vertices and low radius ratio would lead to efficient reachability oracles for general directed graphs.